jhuriez/fuel-migration/README.md

 - Fuel\Core\ThemeException [ Error ]: Theme "default" could not be found.
 It's because this module uses Themes for better flexibility.
 You must create a theme folder, by default it's DOCROOT/themes/default.
 And refresh!

-- ErrorException [ Fatal Error ]: Class 'Controller_Base_Backend' not found.
+- ErrorException [ Fatal Error ]: Class '\Backend\Controller_Backend' not found.
 It's because the controller \Migration\Controller_Backend need to extends your admin controller in your project.
-In my case, the admin controller is named \Controller_Base_Backend
+In my case, the admin controller is named \Backend\Controller_Backend

-## Override Theme
+# Override Theme

-You can use your own theme :

-* To override the template : DOCROOT/themes/[theme]/migration/template.php
-* To override the index view : DOCROOT/themes/[theme]/migration/backend/migration/index.php
+Views module use Twitter bootstrap 3 tags for the UI.
+And FontAwesome

+You can override them easily.
+For example for override the view 'migration/views/backend/index.php', you need to create the same file here "DOCROOT/themes/[your_theme]/migration/backend/index.php"